-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

-To try to disentangle age and period effects, Figure 4.5 below presents the support for redistribution across respondents grouped according to their birth year (pseudo-cohort) and gender.
-The younger cohort born in the 1980s- early 2000s, who are aged 18-21 years old in the beginning of the series (2002) show increasing support as they enter and establish themselves in the labour market.
-The two older cohorts show a substantial variation with higher average support during the recession and early years of the economic recovery (2008-2014).
+To try to disentangle age and period effects, Figure 4.5 presents the support for redistribution across respondents grouped according to their birth year (pseudo-cohort) and gender.
+The younger cohort born in the 1980s to early 2000s, who are aged 18–21 years old in the beginning of the series (2002) show increasing support as they enter and establish themselves in the labour market.
+The two older cohorts show a substantial variation, with higher average support during the recession and early years of the economic recovery (2008–2014).